mittelmark/tmdoc/README.md

     - project moved to github
 - 2021-12-19 0.5 release - making code structure like in tcllib
 - 2025-01-04 0.6 tcllib and Tcl 9 aware version
+- 2025-01-18 0.7.0
-- 2025-01-18  0.7 support for  _results="asis"_  and  functions  _include_ to
+    - support for  _results="asis"_ for instance to create Markdown or SVG code
-  include other Markdown files and  _list2mdtab_ to  add tables
+    - function  _include_ to  include other Markdown files
+    - function  _list2mdtab_ to  add tables within code chunks

 ## See Also

 - [mkdoc](https://github.com/mittelmark/mkdoc) - converting Markdown output of
   tmdoc to HTML
 - [pantcl](https://github.com/mittelmark/pantcl)  - combines functionality of
   pandoc, mkdoc, tmdoc and brings many filter for code blocks like for GraphViz, PlantUML, Shell, R and Python

 ## Author

-@copyright 2020-2025 - Detlef  Groth,  University  of  Potsdam,  Germany  - dgroth(at)uni(minus)potsdam(dot)de
+@ 2020-2025 - Detlef  Groth,  University  of  Potsdam,  Germany  -
+  dgroth(at)uni(minus)potsdam(dot)de

 ## License